marcorentap/kokkos-docker-cluster/README.md

 docker swarm init
 docker stack deploy --compose-file=compose.yaml kokkos
 ```
+First make sure that all 100 containers has started with

-To start a `kokkos-sherlock` container and enter bash, run:
+`docker service ls`.
+Then, start a `kokkos-sherlock` container with:
 ```
 ./start_sherlock.sh
 ```

 ## Try something
 `/shared/hostfile` is an `mpirun` hostfile with 100 hosts and 4 slot each.
-`/shared/hello.sh` is a test program to print hostname.
-First make sure that
+`/shared/hello.sh` is a test program to print hostname:
-all 100 containers has started with `docker service ls` then run:
 ```
 mpirun --np 400 --hostfile /shared/hostfile /shared/hello.sh
 ```